PickNikRobotics/moveit_pro_training_ws/doc/02_creating_objectives.md

   - Do the same with the Grasp pose, which is identical to the Approach pose but with a position Z value of 0.05.

 In this step, you may find it useful to select poses from RViz and using the TF widget to view poses.
-To launch the MoveIt Studio RViz configuration,
+To launch the MoveIt Pro RViz configuration,

   - Open a new Terminal
   - Go to your MoveIt Pro install folder (e.g., `~/moveit_pro`)